Eaglet Eye Academy

 Ilse Flux, MSc Clinical Ophthalmology and Vision Research; Kyriakos Telamitsi, BSc (Optometry)

-Ordering a MicroVault based on height information can assist the practitioner in ordering the best fitting MicroVault.
+Ordering a MicroVault based on height information can assist the practitioner.
 This will likely reduce the number of refits and consequently the total time spent per patient.

 Ilse Flux, MSc Clinical Ophthalmology and Vision Research; Kyriakos Telamitsi, BSc (Optometry); Cian Gildea, BSc (Hons) Optom, FAOI

-Predicting the perfect fit based on sagittal height information provided with the ESP can assist in the fitting of fitting hybrid lenses.
+Predicting the perfect fit based on sagittal height can assist in the fitting of fitting hybrid lenses.
 In combination with an automated algorithm we can reduce the number of refits and speed up the fitting process.

 Evaluation of different methods to select the parameters of soft customized contact lenses